ivanmisuno/swift-sourcery-templates/README.md

     ```
     scripts $ ./codegen.sh [--disableCache]
     ```
-    This command will generate `Mocks.generated.swift` file in the `output` as specified in the config file.
+    This command will generate `Mocks.generated.swift` file in the `output` folder as specified in the config file.

 6. Add the generated file to the test target in the Xcode project.